abcarroll/uncurses/README.md

  * Consistent return values and method parameters that make sense.
  * Entire code base documented via phpdoc.
  * Removed functions that aren't necessary in the context of PHP.
- * Combined many C-wrapped functions into single PHP methods.
+ * Combined many C-wrapped functions into single Uncurses methods.

 ## Heavy Development ##
 Uncurses is under very heavy development.
 Some parts of the API can be considered finalized and usable.
 However, a large portion of the code was